andrin187/DataDrivenInsights-CompetitiveGaming/Data Cleaning & Transformation .md

 <img width="520" alt="Screenshot 2024-12-15 at 9 37 35 PM" src="https://github.com/user-attachments/assets/a54a6fe7-6fb8-4637-bc1d-b7f21ce1c631" /> <space>

-Notice that the '%' signs have also removed.
+Notice that the '%' signs have also been removed.
 The dataset is now ready for further analysis.
 ***